AdrianKokot/c-linux-chat/README.md

 #### Heartbeat mechanism

 Every 5 seconds (+- current response time) server sends `R_HeartBeat` request to the client.
-If the client sends response in 10ms, the user is marked as verified.
-Otherwise is marked as not verified and next request will be rejected with `R_NotVerified` response.
+If the client sends a response in 10ms, the user is marked as verified.
+Otherwise is marked as not verified and the next request will be rejected with `R_NotVerified` response.

 Communication type is incremented by 2 to distinct the communication from general requests and messages.